chromium/chromium/ui/webui/resources/cr_components/help_bubble/README.md

    * In this way, you effectively create a mapping between the native identifier and the anchor element.

+   * You may add multiple mappings, though each ElementIdentifier name and each HTML id may only be mapped once.

+   * You may also add mappings for elements you do not intend to anchor a help bubble to, but whose visibility you care able for a Tutorial step or interactive test.

 ## Limitations

 Currently the frontend has the following limitations (many of these will be relaxed or removed in the near future):

- * Only one `<help-bubble>` element may be present per component.

- * The `<help-bubble>` must be a sibling of the element it will be anchored to.

- * While theoretically you can call `registerHelpBubbleIdentifier()` multiple times, the native code only (currently) supports a single identifier, so you may effectively only have one `<help-bubble>` and one target element per `WebUIController`.

- * Whether the native code believes that a help bubble can be shown in your component is based on the visibility of the component's root element, not a potential anchor element within it.
+ * Whether the native code believes that a help bubble can be shown in your component is based on the visibility of the corresponding anchor HTML element
+   - the one with the ID you passed to `HelpBubbleMixin.registerHelpBubbleIdentifier()`.

-   * This means that the native code may believe that it has successfully shown a help bubble but the bubble will not actually display because the specific anchor element is hidden.
+   * Visibility is not determined relative to the current viewport but rather to the entire page.
+The viewport will automatically scroll to display the anchor element when the bubble is shown.

-   * Until this is fixed, make sure that the target anchor element's visibility (e.g. `display` property) tracks with the component's.

-Again, we have plans to fix most of these limitations, and will update this document as appropriate.
+ * Some features of `HelpBubble` are not yet supported (or are not fully supported) in WebUI.
+Support for the following will be added in future
+   updates:
+   * Timeouts
+   * Close button
+   * Action buttons
+   * Progress indicator
+   * Most `user_education::HelpBubbleArrow` values